dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

   `%%` are very useful to remove extensions from filenames.
 - `{parameter/pattern/string}` for replacing patterns with _string_.

-And these are just some examples.
-This provides very concise syntax for doing the typical string manipulations that are involved in CI logic.
+Even if I recognize that memorizing these patterns requires training and will, they are really useful for manipulating strings, something that is very common in CI logic.

 ## There is no shame in not being compliant with POSIX